gotqn/railslider/README.md

 1. Google Chrome (Version 35.0.1916.153)
 2. Chromium (Version 34.0.1847.116)
 3. Safari (Version 5.1.7)
+4. Opera (22.0.1471.70)

 Coming soon:

-1. Internet Explorer 10
-2. Internet Explorer 11
+1. Internet Explorer 11 (only animations from "unfolds" and "other" groups work for now)
-3. Mozzila Firefox 30
+2. Mozzila Firefox 30 (need to debug and remove some issues)

 ## Installation